avery-gfs/CS-2/03-image-processing/README.md

 ## Problems

-Write a program to convert an image to grayscale.
+**Grayscale:** Write a program to convert an image to grayscale.

-Write a program to convert an image to black-and-white.
+**Black and White:** Write a program to convert an image to black-and-white.

-Write a program to convert any non-red pixels (pixels that are more green or blue than they are red) to grayscale.
+**Color Channels:** Write a program to convert any non-red pixels (pixels that are more green or blue than they are red) to grayscale.

-Write a program to rotate an image `n` degrees about its center.
+**Transformation:** Write a program to rotate an image `n` degrees about its center.

-Write a program that increases an image's saturation to the maximum amount.
+**Saturation:** Write a program that increases an image's saturation to the maximum amount.

-Write a program that shift an image's hue by a certain number of degrees in HSL.
+**Hue:** Write a program that shift an image's hue by a certain number of degrees in HSL.

 ## Concepts (Advanced)